JadhavAnsh/recipe-book-app-backend/README.md

 - **GET** `/notes/:id` - Get a specific note
 - **PUT** `/notes/:id` - Update a note
 - **DELETE** `/notes/:id` - Delete a note

+### CORS

+The server reads `WEB_ORIGIN` to decide which web origins are allowed.
+Requests without an origin (native apps, curl) are allowed by default.
+For Expo web, ensure your dev origin (e.g., `http://localhost:8081`) is present.
+Multiple origins can be specified, comma-separated.

 ## Tech Stack